Out-of-Band Modality Synergy Based Multi-User Beam Prediction and Proactive BS Selection with Zero Pilot Overhead: Simulation Results

 The hyper-parameters for the proposed OMS-based mobility management scheme are set as follows: The sequence length for temporal feature extraction is set as $T_p=20$, i.e., $400ms$, and the predicting future frame $T_f=10$, i.e., $200ms$.
 The size of training dataset $\bm{\mathcal{C}}_{b}^{t\&v}$ for the $b$-th BS is $5000$ samples, with $4500$ samples in $\bm{\mathcal{C}}_{b}^{train}$ for training and $500$ samples in $\bm{\mathcal{C}}_{b}^{valid}$ for validation.
 The size of every testing subset $\bm{\mathcal{C}}_{U,M}^{test}$ is $500$, where $U=1,2,3,4$, the BSM feedback interval $M=1,10,20,...,100$.

 The threshold $\gamma_1$ in the two-step matching based user identification is set as the summation of the width and the height of the $n$-th detected bounding box, i.e., $\gamma_1=e^P_{b,n}+q^P_{b,n}$, where $(e^P_{b,n},q^P_{b,n}) \in Box_{b,n}$, and the threshold $\gamma_2=3$.
+The size of BEM is set as $W=480$ and $H=320$.
 The SFE in the BEM-GBPN is configured with $4$ CNN cells to extract the spatial feature of the BEM.
 The (in channels, out channels, kernel size, stride) parameters of these four CNN cells are $(2, 4, 11, 2)$, $(4, 16, 7, 2)$, $(16, 64, 5, 1)$, and $(64, 256, 3, 1)$, respectively.
 The size of maxpooling is $(2 \times 2)$.
 The FC layer after the CNN cells has $128$ neurons.
 The input size of the GRU for the embedded BEM sequence is $128$.
 The hidden layer’s size and the number of hidden layers are set to $256$ and $2$, respectively.
 The number of experts in the MoE structure is $3$.
 Each expert is a two-layer neural network: a hidden layer with $256$ neurons followed by an output layer with $128$ neurons.
 Subsequently, we train the BEM-GBPN for $100$ epochs with a learning rate of $0.001$, batch size of $128$, and Adam as the optimizer.
-After training, the trained BEM-GBPN with minimal loss over the validation set is selected for testing.
+The loss function can be expressed as

+where $Loss_m$ is the MSE loss for beamforming gain prediction and $Loss_c$ is the inary cross-entropy loss for optimal beam prediction. $\zeta=100$ is utilized to balance the orders of magnitude between the losses of the two tasks.
+As shown in Fig. \ref{loss_curve}, as the number of training epochs increases, the validation losses of both tasks decrease steadily and eventually converge.
+After training, the BEM-GBPN with the minimal validation loss is selected for testing.